tyrauber/sec_query/README.md

 Requires a block.
 Returns the most recent filings.
 Use start, count and limit to iterate through recent filings.

 ### SecQuery::FilingDetail
-Represents the deail page for a given filing.
+Represents the detail page for a given filing.
 Ex: [Filing Detail page](https://www.sec.gov/Archives/edgar/data/320193/000032019317000070/0000320193-17-000070-index.htm) of Apple's Annual Report from 2017

 #### Instance Methods